Takashi Sugiura: Professional wrestling career

-Sugiura made his debut on December 23, 2000, when he partnered Masao Inoue and Takeshi Rikio in a tag team match against Takeshi Morishima, Yoshinobu Kanemaru and Kentaro Shiga.
-Initially a low-card wrestler, Sugiura's American-influenced style became popular with fans and eventually he formed a tag team with Kanemaru nicknamed "SugiKane".
-Within a few months the two defeated Naomichi Marufuji and Kenta for the GHC Junior Heavyweight Tag Team Championship ending the team's long & historic run.
+Sugiura made his debut on December 23, 2000, competing in a tag team match alongside Masao Inoue and Takeshi Rikio against the trio Takeshi Morishima, Yoshinobu Kanemaru and Kentaro Shiga.
+While he began his career in the lower ranks, Sugiura’s distinct, American-influenced style quickly resonated with fans.
+This momentum led to the formation of "SugiKane," a formidable tag team with Yoshinobu Kanemaru.
+The duo made an immediate impact, defeating Naomichi Marufuji and Kenta to capture the GHC Junior Heavyweight Tag Team Championship effectively halting their historic title reign.

 Sugiura owns the distinction of being the only wrestler in Pro Wrestling Noah to have been a double champion on two separate occasions.
-In recent years, he has made a name for himself in the heavyweight division receiving a title shot against then GHC Heavyweight Champion Takeshi Morishima in a highly regarded match and winning the GHC Tag Team Championship along with Naomichi Marufuji from the bigger & stronger team of D'lo Brown and Bull Buchanan.
+In recent years, he received a title shot in the heavyweight division against then GHC Heavyweight Champion Takeshi Morishima in match and winning the GHC Tag Team Championship along with Naomichi Marufuji from the bigger & stronger team of D'lo Brown and Bull Buchanan.

 At NJPW Wrestle Kingdom III he pushed New Japan Pro-Wrestling (NJPW) representative Shinsuke Nakamura to his limit in a cross promotional tag team match with Mitsuharu Misawa and Hirooki Goto as their respective partners, but came up short and tapped out to Nakamura's Cross Armbar finish.
 Nakamura then stated that there would be a singles match between them soon, as he felt he was embarrassed by a wrestler below his standards.
 The two met again later in the year in a cross-promotional match, this time Sugiura teamed with blue-chip prospect Go Shiozaki & Nakamura teamed with then-RISE stablemate Milano Collection AT, who was also returning from injury.
 Shiozaki/Sugiura picked up the win & Nakamura demanded a rematch against the duo with Hirooki Goto as his tag team partner.
 On July 20, he faced Hiroshi Tanahashi in the first ever NJPW vs. NOAH match for the IWGP Heavyweight Championship.
 After 24 minutes and two High Fly Flows, Tanahashi retained the Championship.
 Sugiura also participated in the 2009 G1 Climax.
 With his rival Nakamura in his block, a long anticipated singles match came to pass.
 Although he lost the match he still managed to finish second in his block & advanced to the semi-finals losing to the tournament eventual winner Togi Makabe.

 On December 6, 2009, Sugiura pinned Go Shiozaki to win the GHC Heavyweight Championship.
 On January 4, 2010, at Wrestle Kingdom IV in Tokyo Dome Sugiura successfully defended the title against Hirooki Goto.
 On 28 February, he retained his title against Togi Makabe and then on 10 July against Yoshihiro Takayama.
 On October 1, 2010, Sugiura travelled to Tamaulipas, Mexico to defend the GHC Heavyweight Championship, defeating Chessman at Lucha Libre AAA World Wide (AAA) event Héroes Inmortales IV.
 Sugiura returned to New Japan on January 4, 2011, at Wrestle Kingdom V in Tokyo Dome, where he and Yoshihiro Takayama defeated Hirooki Goto and Kazuchika Okada in a tag team match.
 On May 15, 2011, Sugiura defeated Claudio Castagnoli in Oberhausen, Germany to make his fourteenth successful GHC Heavyweight Championship defense, breaking the record for most defenses, set by Kenta Kobashi.
 On July 10, Sugiura lost the GHC Heavyweight Championship to Go Shiozaki, ending his reign at 581 days.
 On January 4, 2012, Sugiura returned to New Japan at Wrestle Kingdom VI in Tokyo Dome, where he was defeated by Hirooki Goto.